faraix/MMROI-ID/README.md

 # MMROI-ID: Multimodal ROI Identification

 MMROI-ID is an open-source toolkit for identifying anatomical correspondence between neuroimaging parcellations and reference atlases.
-As a start, the toolkit uses **Dominant Overlap Fraction (DOF)** for cross-atlas label assignment, while also reporting conventional overlap metrics including **Jaccard** and **Dice**.
+This toolkit proposes the use of the **Dominant Overlap Fraction (DOF)** for cross-atlas label assignment, while also reporting conventional overlap metrics including **Jaccard** and **Dice**.
 MMROI-ID thus complements Neuroparc (https://github.com/neurodata/neuroparc) by prioritizing anatomical correspondence over segmentation agreement alone.
 Dice remains useful for quality control, while DOF improves interpretability when comparing atlases with different ROI sizes, resolutions, or boundary definitions.

 [
 \text{DOF} =